CS3219-AY2324S1/ay2324s1-course-assessment-g51/services/question-service/README.md

 2. `GET /questions`: gets >= 0 questions according to the supplied parameters listed below
    1. `q`: query string
    2. `difficulty`: difficulty of the question
+   3. `limit`: limits the number of results returned by the query
+   4. `skip`: skips the first `n` results of the query